iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

               Flows allows to fit expressive continuous normalizing flows efficiently and therefore enables their usage for different kinds of density estimation tasks.
-One particularly interesting task is Simulation-based Inference, where Flow Matching enabled several improvements.
+One particularly interesting task is Simulation-Based Inference, where Flow Matching enabled several improvements.
 The post shall focus on the discussion of Flow Matching for Continuous Normalizing Flows.
-To highlight the relevance and the practicality of the method, their use and advantages for Simulation-based Inference is elaborated.
+To highlight the relevance and the practicality of the method, their use and advantages for Simulation-Based Inference is elaborated.
 date: 2024-05-07
 future: true
 htmlwidgets: true